 Editorial policy

-How we use AI in our writing.
+How we use AI in our writing

 If you're spending time reading our blog, you should know what you're reading.
-Articles are written by humans, edited lightly with AI assistance, and reviewed by humans before they go up.
+Articles are written by humans, edited with AI assistance, and reviewed by humans before they go up.

 What AI does